artaius/openchemlib-vaadin/README.md

 ```

 ## Development
+The project is based on SpringBoot.

-### Starting the test/demo server
+### Starting the test server
+The following allows to experiment with the components in the browser.
-1. Run `mvn jetty:run`.
+1. Run `ch.artaios.TestServer` in `src/test/java/ch/artaios/openchemlib/vaadin`.
-2. Open http://localhost:8080 in the browser.
+2. Open https://localhost:8443 in the browser.

 ### Building the production version
 To build production version run: